asimwe1/rust_chatapp/.github/ISSUE_TEMPLATE.md

   1. The version of Rocket you're using.
 Ensure it's the latest, if possible.

+  2. The operating system (distribution and version) where the issue occurs.

-  2. A brief description of the bug that includes:
+  3. A brief description of the bug that includes:
     * The nature of the bug.
     * When the bug occurs.
     * What you expected vs. what actually happened.

-  3. How you discovered the bug.
-Short test cases are especially useful.
+  4. How you uncovered the bug.
+Short, reproducible tests are especially useful.

-  4. Ideas, if any, about what Rocket is doing incorrectly.
+  5. Ideas, if any, about what Rocket is doing incorrectly.

 ## Questions